josephthurman/blog-projects/README.md

 ## Content

 * `binomial.py` - A simple but flexible implementation of the binomial options pricing method discussed in [these posts](http://www.josephthurman.com/tag/binomial-model.html).
 The code is taken from the [final post](http://www.josephthurman.com/binomial4.html) in that series.

+* 'nytreviews' - A project analyzing restaurant reviews from the New York Times.